Becoming a Training Practice FAQ

 2. How do I become a trainer?

-Normally, you need to have been on the National Performers’ List for a minimum of three years, be permanently based at an HEE approved training site and hold the MRCGP qualification.
-You will also need to successfully complete an HEE approved GP-trainer's course before you can be accredited.
+Normally, you need to have been on the National Performers’ List for a minimum of three years, be permanently based at an HEE approved training site, work a minimum of 4 clinical sessions per week at that site (5 if a solo-trainer) and hold the MRCGP qualification.
+You will also need to successfully complete an HEE approved GP-trainer's course and be approved by the Area GP Education Committee before you can be accredited.
 We recommend that you speak to other nearby GP trainers, your locality Training Programme Directors and attend the local trainers’ workshop.
 They will explain what is involved.
 You should also make contact with your Area Associate Dean (AD).
 You will need his or her support to get on a West Midlands Training the Trainers course.

 Once you have completed an HEE approved trainers’ course, you will need to show how you have begun to develop your skills and competencies as a GP educator through the development of a portfolio.
 You will meet with your area AD to discuss your achievements and to agree a personal development plan with respect to your role as a GP trainer.
 If all goes well, your AD will recommend initial approval as a trainer and your name will be submitted to the Area GP Education Committee for approval.
 Once approved, your local team of Training Programme Directors will arrange the placement of a GP-STR with you.